 VoIP telephone systems

-Atomik.biz provides fully-featured business-quality VoIP telephone systems and offers everything from a single VoIP phone to a fully functional call centre PBX with Interactive Voice Menus (IVM), remote extensions, bespoke music on hold and call queues.
+Atomik.biz provides fully-featured business-quality VoIP telephone systems.
+We offer everything from a single VoIP phone to a fully functional call centre PBX with Interactive Voice Menus (IVM), remote extensions and call queues.
+We also provide professional bespoke messages for voice menus, on hold and marketing purposes

 What is VoIP?